Hundreds of functions in MATLAB® and other toolboxes run automatically on a GPU if you supply a

 x is a vector of real numbers, and some elements have

-sqrt(x) will generate an error; instead you
+sqrt(x) generates an error; instead you should

 If the result is a gpuArray of complex data and all the imaginary parts are zero,